yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 An application can define custom eviction logic and register this functionality to be triggered when the usage exceeds the threshold.

 Some advantages with this approach are,
-* Lets you effectively utilize all the available memory in GigaSpaces cluster.
+- Lets you effectively utilize all the available memory in GigaSpaces cluster.
-* Notification based instead of querying the cluster for types/counts.
+- Notification based instead of querying the cluster for types/counts.

 Attached is an [example|^MyCustomEvictor.zip] that uses Memory Notification feature for triggering eviction logic.

 In this simplistic example (created using hello-world example included in the product distribution),

-* Application is processing new {{Order}}'s that are written into the space using a Polling Container.
-Any {{Order}}'s that are in {{processed=false}} status are candidates for Polling container.
+- Application is processing new `Order`'s that are written into the space using a Polling Container.
+Any `Order`'s that are in `processed=false` status are candidates for Polling container.
-* Application also defines an EvictionManager Bean that implements InitializingBean, NotificationListener.
+- Application also defines an EvictionManager Bean that implements InitializingBean, NotificationListener.
-* As part of the initialization logic, EvictionManager registers for Memory Threshold Notification.
+- As part of the initialization logic, EvictionManager registers for Memory Threshold Notification.
-* Initialization logic also defines {{Watermark}} objects in the space.
+- Initialization logic also defines `Watermark` objects in the space.
-* Watermark pattern is useful where multiple parts of functionality are interdependent.
-Boundary condition is exposed using a special type of object in the space ({{Watermark}}).
+- Watermark pattern is useful where multiple parts of functionality are interdependent.
+Boundary condition is exposed using a special type of object in the space (`Watermark`).
 Changes to boundary definition are maintained and communicated using this special entry.
-* A TestClient loads Orders in the space.
+- A TestClient loads Orders in the space.
-* When the usage reaches the limit eviction logic is triggered.
-This example uses a logic where all processed orders are removed from the space using GigaSpaces {{clear}} API.
+- When the usage reaches the limit eviction logic is triggered.
+This example uses a logic where all processed orders are removed from the space using GigaSpaces `clear` API.
-* The oldest Order object that is available in space is updated each time eviction logic is triggered using the {{Watermark}} object.
-If there were other parts of application like query logic or any monitoring application, it could easily know the status by looking at the {{boundaryValue}} of {{Watermark}} object.
+- The oldest Order object that is available in space is updated each time eviction logic is triggered using the `Watermark` object.
+If there were other parts of application like query logic or any monitoring application, it could easily know the status by looking at the `boundaryValue` of `Watermark` object.

 Some relevant code from the example,